vlad-ignatov/react-numeric-input/README.md

 You can pass callback props like `onClick`, `onMouseOver` etc. and they will be attached to the input element and React will call them with `null` scope and the corresponding event.
 However, there are few special cases to be aware of:

-* `onChange`  - Called with `valueAsNumber` and `valueAsString`.
+* `onChange`  - Called with `valueAsNumber`, `valueAsString` and the `input` element.
 The `valueAsNumber` represents the internal numeric value while `valueAsString` is the same as the input value and might be completely different from the numeric one if custom formatting is used.
 * `onInvalid` - Will be called with `errorMessage`, `valueAsNumber` and `valueAsString`.
 * `onValid`   - There is no corresponding event in browsers.
 It will be called when the component transitions from invalid to valid state with the same arguments as onChange: `valueAsNumber` and `valueAsString`.